xxfoundation/elixxir-docs/threat_model.md

 they will only be useful for a very limited period of time, a few seconds.

-Secondly, the PKI selects mix nodes for composing cascades which are geographically distant from one another.
-These cascade orderings are optimized to be spread across many Mutual Legal Assistance Treaties (MLATs) in order to make it more difficult for nation state adversaries to cooperate with one another in obtaining legal means of compelling mix node operators to give up control of their mix nodes.

 In some circumstances the compulsion attack may involve breaking some cryptographic protocols.
 Therefore the addition of the cryptographic wire protocol (Elixxir uses TLS) should make such cryptographic compulsion